 If you have a working phone, take photos of your injuries, car damage, vehicle positioning, and the license plates of all other vehicles.
 These can be helpful to support your claim as far as reporting the extent of your injuries and other damages.

-5. Contact A Car Accident Attorney
+5. Contact A Car Accident Lawyer

-If you’re in an auto accident, one of your first instincts will probably be to call your insurance carrier and report the incident.
+If you’re in an auto accident, one of your first instincts will probably be to call your insurance company and report the incident.
 While this is an important step, most people who get into an accident are also under a great deal of stress and may not be able to provide a clear and accurate report of the accident at the time it takes place.

-Before calling your auto insurance, it may be helpful to contact a car accident attorney who can provide you with guidance on how to report your accident to your insurance without unintentionally hurting your chances of securing coverage.
+Before calling your auto insurance, it may be helpful to contact a car accident attorney who can provide you with guidance on how to report your accident to your insurance company without unintentionally hurting your chances of securing coverage.